SketchyMaze/guidebook/docs/custom-doodads/scripts.md

             Message.Publish("power", true);
         }
     });

+    // Subscribe to "broadcast:ready" and don't publish messages
+    // until the game is ready!
+    Message.Subscribe("broadcast:ready", function() {
+        // It is now safe to publish messages to linked doodads, something that
+        // could have deadlocked otherwise!
+        Message.Publish("ping", null);
+    })

     // OnLeave is called when an actor, who was previously colliding with
     // us, is no longer doing so.